ChainSafe/gossamer/dot/network/README.md

-Light clients, like [Substrate Connect](https://paritytech.github.io/substrate-connect/), increase the decentralization of blockchain networks by allowing users to interact with the network _directly_ through client applications, as opposed to using a client application to send a request to a node in the network.
+Light clients, like [Substrate Connect](https://paritytech.github.io/substrate-connect/), increase the decentralization of blockchain networks by allowing users to interact with the network _directly_ through client applications, as opposed to using a client application to send a request to an intermediary node in the network.
 This protocol allows light clients to request information about the state of the network.
-The `Request` and `Response` messages for this protocol are defined in [the `light.v1.proto`](https://github.com/paritytech/substrate/blob/master/client/network/src/schema/light.v1.proto) that ships with Substrate.
+The `Request` and `Response` messages for this protocol are defined in
+[the `light.v1.proto`](https://github.com/paritytech/substrate/blob/master/client/network/src/schema/light.v1.proto)
+that ships with Substrate.